-Wallets are essential tools for storing, accessing, sending and receiving cryptocurrencies.
+Wallets are essential tools for accessing, sending and receiving cryptocurrencies.

-In this lesson, you will learn the basics of wallets for cryptocurrencies.
+In this article, you will learn the basics of wallets for cryptocurrencies.

 What is a wallet?